skopczynska/aire24-activity/README.md

 All prepared studies contain a dedicated `README.md` file with some additional information.
 You can also use an own study of your choice.
-In this case, simply copy the [studies/template/](./studies/template/) folder and fill the respective information.
+In this case, simply copy the [studies/template/](./studies/template/) folder and fill in the respective information.

 ### 2. Select Data